aws/aws-eks-best-practices/content/cost_optimization/cost_optimization.md

 $ kubectl port-forward $POD_NAME 8080:8080
 ```
 Screenshots from a sample reports from this tool:

 ![Home Page](../images/kube-resource-report1.png)

 ![Cluster level data](../images/kube-resource-report2.png)

 ![Pod level data](../images/kube-resource-report3.png)

-**Other tools**

-***Kube janitor***

-[Kubernetes Janitor](https://github.com/hjacobs/kube-janitor) cleans up (deletes) Kubernetes resources on (1) a configured TTL (time to live) or (2) a configured expiry date (absolute timestamp).
-The resources can also include unused Persistent Volume Claims (PVC) on Amazon EBS, which can result in substantial savings over time.

-***Right Size Guide***

-The [right size guide (rsg)](https://mhausenblas.info/right-size-guide/) is a simple CLI tool that provides you with memory and CPU recommendations for your application.
-This tool works across container orchestrators, including Kubernesta and easyto deploy.

-***Fargate count***

-[Fargatecount](https://github.com/mreferre/fargatecount) is an useful tool, which allows AWS customers to track, with a custom CloudWatch metric, the total number of ECS tasks and EKS pods they have deployed on Fargate in a specific region of a specific account.

 ### Key AWS Services